A friend phoned and said the doctor told her she had plantar fasciitis in her right foot. “The pain is killing me,” she said. “Could be walking.”

 Although heel spur, a small bony calcification on the heel bone, is found in up to 50% of those with plantar fasciitis, it is not the cause of heel pain.

-Who are likely to suffer?
+Who is likely to suffer?

 What are plantar fasciitis symptoms?